-As of December 31, 2014, our portfolio totaled \$343.2 million and consisted of \$288.6 million of senior secured loans, \$45.4 million of second lien secured debt and \$9.2 million of subordinated debt, preferred and common equity.
-Our debt portfolio consisted of 95% variable-rate investments (including 92% with a LIBOR or prime floor) and 5% fixed-rate investments.
-As of December 31, 2014, we had one non-accrual debt investment, representing 0.7% of our overall portfolio on a cost basis.
-Overall, the portfolio had net unrealized depreciation of \$4.8 million.
-Our overall portfolio consisted of 72 companies with an average investment size of \$4.8 million, had a weighted average yield on debt investments of 8.5%, and was invested 84% in senior secured loans, 13% in second lien secured debt and 3% in subordinated debt, preferred and common equity.
+As of March 31, 2015, our portfolio totaled \$335.5 million and consisted of \$277.6 million of senior secured loans, \$49.0 million of second lien secured debt and \$8.9 million of subordinated debt, preferred and common equity.
+Our debt portfolio consisted of 95% variable-rate investments (including 91% with a LIBOR or prime floor) and 5% fixed-rate investments.
+Overall, the portfolio had net unrealized depreciation of \$4.0 million.
+Our overall portfolio consisted of 71 companies with an average investment size of \$4.7 million, had a weighted average yield on debt investments of 8.4%, and was invested 83% in senior secured loans, 14% in second lien secured debt and 3% in subordinated debt, preferred and common equity.